Q. What is the difference between the Cisco IOS

 Yes.
 Subscriptions for signature updates require a license (contract) that you can include in the Cisco SMARTnet

-Q. How is Cisco CCP application different from Cisco Security Manager (CSM) application?
+Q. How is Cisco Configuration Professional different from the Cisco Security Manager?

 Q. How I can load a new signature package onto my router?